ye-yu/sp-custom-enchants/MILESTONE.md

     - LVL 3 = 50%
     - AXE

-7. Smite [Level 1-4] - A chance to strike your opponent with lightning.
+7. Lightning [Level 1-4] - A chance to strike your opponent with lightning.
     - LVL 1 = 10%,
     - LVL 2 = 20%,
     - LVL 3 = 30%,